mikotoIO/mikoto/packages/mikotojs/README.md

 MikotoJS is the official JavaScript/TypeScript library for interacting with the Mikoto API from browser or NodeJS.

-It uses Sophon and MobX.
+It uses Hyperschema RPC and MobX.

 ## Installation